 Schwerin Castle – the castle of the Grand Dukes

 Schwerin castle was for centuries the main seat of the dukes and the grand dukes of Mecklenburg and later Mecklenburg-Vorpommern.
-It started as a slavic fort in the last half of the 900s.
-During the years it developed to a fortified castle and to a residential palace.
+It started as a Slavic fort in the last half of the 900s.
+Over the years it developed into a fortified castle and to a residential palace.
 Major parts of the castle seen today were built between the years 1845 – 1857.

-Friedrich Franz IV was the last Grand Duke having recidence here.
+Friedrich Franz IV was the last Grand Duke to have a residence here.
 In 1918 he was forced to abdicate because of the revolution.
 Use of the palace after the revolution includes a museum and a college for kindergarten teachers.
-Today the palace serves as the recidence of the state parliament of Mecklenburg-Vorpommern, as well as a museum.
+Today the palace serves as the residence of the state parliament of Mecklenburg-Vorpommern, as well as a museum.

 The perfect location for a castle

 The castle is located on an island on the main lake of the city; Lake Schwerin.
 You can enter the island from the city, or from the other side of the lake.
-The first thing you will notice when seeing the castle is its impressive towers and spiers.
-While entering over the bridge from the city side, we could feel the fascination for this castle grow, as we took in all the details in the outside decoration.
-Wherever you look you will find hidden gems, and of course the better you look the more you can see.
+The first thing you will notice when seeing the castle is its impressive towers and spires.
+While entering over the bridge from the city side, we could feel our fascination for this castle grow, as we took in all the details in the outside decoration.
+Wherever you look you will find hidden gems, and of course, the better you look the more you can see.

-The interior in the palace is beautiful and impressive, although not as glorious as one maybe hope for.
-As selfdeclared castle-hunters we have after a while visited a number of castles and palaces, and for us the interior at this castle wasn’t our most impressive.
+The interior of the palace is beautiful and impressive, although not as glorious as one maybe hopes for.
+As self-declared castle-hunters, we have after a while visited a number of castles and palaces, and for us, the interior of this castle wasn’t our most impressive.
 We had maybe hoped for that special little extra you sometimes can find.
 But do not fear.
-Schwerin castle is beautifully decorated, full of details and one can easily spend some few hours.
+Schwerin Castle is beautifully decorated, and full of details and one can easily spend a few hours.

 - Walk around in the beautiful garden